arcilli/investsuite-api-docs/docs/concepts/events.md

   ```

 !!! warning

-    We strongly suggest using the `idempotency-key` to avoid double deposits.

     In case of broker integration by InvestSuite, this event triggers the Funding flow.
     Therefore we strongly suggest using the `idempotency-key` to avoid double deposits if the middleware replays the event.